datagovuk/dgu-vagrant-puppet/README.md

     source ~/ckan/bin/activate

-And make sure you run paster commands from the `/vagrant/src/ckan` directory.
+And make sure you run paster commands as `co` user from the `/src/ckan` or `/vagrant/src/ckan` directory.

 After running puppet, a fresh database is created for you.
 If you need to create it again then you can do it like this: